-Like agate, a jasper mineral is originated from chalcedony (a type of quartz) and features iron oxides, hydroxides and other impurities that create unique color combinations - yellow, brick-red, brown, mottled green, and, rarely, blue.
-Typically, a jasper mineral is spotted or striped, and multicolored.
-An adequate amount of mineral impurities makes jasper opaque.
+Like agate, a jasper mineral is originated from chalcedony (a type of quartz) and features iron oxides, hydroxides, and other impurities, which create unique color combinations: yellow, brick-red, brown, mottled green, and, rarely, blue.
+Typically, jasper is spotted or striped, and multicolored.
+An adequate amount of mineral impurities make jasper opaque.
 According to the Mohs scale, a hardness of Jasper is 6.5-7.

-Generally, rough Jasper looks dull and need to be polished to reveal its unique color and shiny surface.
+Generally, a rough jasper mineral looks dull and need to be polished to reveal its unique color and shiny surface.
 While low on monetary value, jaspers can be used to create stunning jewelry and decorative pieces.

-The most beautiful in the world Jasper "Morrisonite" with dark brown, tan and purple cores was found in 1947 in the Owyhee desert canyon, Southeastern Oregon.
+The most beautiful in the world "Morrisonite Jasper" with dark brown, tan and purple cores was found in 1947 in the Owyhee desert canyon, Southeastern Oregon.

 Agate vs Jasper

 Both agates and jaspers are originated from chalcedony, a mineral of the cryptocrystalline quartz type.
-Generally, Agate and Jasper are formed in volcanic andesites, rhyolites, and tholeiitic basalts rock cavities.
-Most agates and jaspers formed when gases were trapped in lava.
+Generally, both minerals are formed in volcanic andesites, rhyolites, and tholeiitic basalts rock cavities.
+Most agates and jaspers formed when gases were trapped in lava flows.
 As the lava cooled and hardened, the empty cavities filled with silica-rich waters with other mineral impurities.
 The presence of different inclusions defines the type of chalcedony.
 Jasper mineral is usually darker and opaque with spotted or striped patterns.
 Agate is translucent or semitransparent with uneven bands.

-Agate and Jasper have porous structures, but agate is less porous and the hardest chalcedony.
+Agate and Jasper have porous structures, but agate is the hardest and less porous chalcedony.

 Sometimes it is challenging to distinguish Jasper from Agate.
 But there is a simple trick.
 If you place a light behind the stone, you will find out if it has opaque or translucent physical property.
 Check if the light goes through the stone.
-The light can pass partially if the agate is translucent or goes through the stone if it is clear, so you are able to see contours of objects.
+The light can pass partially if the agate is translucent or goes through the stone if it is clear.

 Variety of Jasper Minerals in Oregon